vaughany/tls-tester/readme.md

 ## Using a pre-built binary

 1. [Download a binary](https://github.com/vaughany/tls-tester/releases) for Linux or Windows.
+2. Make it executable
+   * Linux: `chmod +x tls-tester`
+   * Windows: right-click on it, Properties, Unblock (IIRC).
-2. Run it with e.g. `./tls-tester` or `tls-tester.exe`
+3. Run it with e.g. `./tls-tester` or `tls-tester.exe`

 ---

 ## Command-line Options

-By default, the program will scan four common URLs.
+By default, the program will scan four common URLs, purely for example.
 Run the command with `-url your-domain.com` to scan a URL of your choice.

 Run the command with `-h` for help.